 My search ranking research and analysis of their website revealed a striking truth.
 The company was not ranked on page one for any terms they believed were important.
 Furthermore, the site was structured in such a way as to make it impossible for the company to rank highly for more than one or two terms.

 Following my thorough SEO (search engine optimization) process I was able to show ABC a set of key terms that had the best combination of characteristics.
 The terms were relevant to ABC’s services.
 The terms were popular, meaning they had a certain volume of estimated monthly searches.
-And finally, it was possible for ABC to rank on page one considering the relative strength of the 10 companies already occupying page one.
+And finally, it was possible for ABC to rank on page one considering the relative strength of the 10 companies already occupying page one for each term.

 Once we had selected 15 search terms to target, the next step was to create a Website, pages, and content that Google’s search bot could crawl easily and index ABC highly for those terms.